Local Plan review 2040

 The timetable of the Local Plan has been affected by the Covid-19 pandemic and so further evidence gathering and the Regulation 19 Draft Plan stage anticipated for Summer 2020 (as set out in the Local Development Scheme) has been delayed.

-Furthermore, the Government’s recent Planning Reform proposals and change to the calculation of housing need will impact upon the content and scope of the Local Plan so we need to review what this means for our Local Plan if the proposed changes are confirmed.
+Furthermore, the Government’s recent Planning Reform proposals will impact upon the content and scope of the Local Plan so we need to review what this means for our Local Plan if the proposed changes are confirmed.

 Additionally, the timetable shown below is likely to be affected by the outcome of the unitary proposals for Somerset.
-Whichever unitary scenario emerges in December 2020, a Local Plan would need to be produced to cover the whole of the new Local Planning Authority area.
+Whichever unitary scenario emerges in the summer of 2021, a Local Plan would need to be produced to cover the whole of the new Local Planning Authority area.
 The background work and consultation so far on the Local Plan 2040 will still be of relevance to any new Local Plan for a unitary authority.